-A certificate program in insurance can provide students with an understanding of the insurance industry and the types of insurance people or organizations might buy.
-Students learn to evaluate financial risk and choose which type of insurance will best safeguard assets.
-Some programs allow students to specialize in particular types of insurance, such as property or life.
-These programs can help students learn the necessary information for acquiring licensure or certification or to diversify their current business expertise.
+Students in an insurance certificate program learn to evaluate financial risk and choose which type of insurance will best safeguard assets.
+Some programs allow students to specialize in a particular type of insurance, such as property or life insurance.
+These programs can help students learn the necessary information for acquiring licensure or certification, or to diversify their current business expertise.
+Depending on the program, a high school diploma or GED or an associate's degree may be required for admission.

 - Risk management